mmorga/mmorga.github.io/_posts/2015-07-13-build-vs-buy.md

 ### 4. Evaluate the development cycle of the application

+- Most vendors are willing to do a *Proof of Concept* installation if you define the success criteria up-front
 - Even if your developers aren't doing the development on the product, it will be a good indicator of how difficult your installation and maintenance will be
 - How open is the documentation?
     + Documentation should be publicly available